HRI-UESTC/CFM-HRI-RGB-D-action-database/readme.md

 ### 2.4	Skeleton MAT (25600 files with size of 5.5GB)
 Skeleton files(saved as .mat files) are saved in the “mat_from_skeleton/ax_dx_px_cx_skeleton.mat” directory.
 The mats are extracted from skeleton txt files.
 In one mat file, each row contains one skeleton frame (25 joints) and these joints are described in camera space coordinate.

+## 3. data prepare script
+We provide a raw data prepare script used to re-format the raw skeleton files , please refer to `scripts/` directory for more detail.

 ****